bryantd720/configure-ad/README.md

 - You can now log into Client-1 as a normal, non-administrative user

 **Part 7 (Create a bunch of additional users and attempt to log into Client-1 with one of the users)**
-- Login to DC-1 as jane_admin
+- Login to DC-1 as whoever_admin
 - Open PowerShell_ise as an administrator
 - Create a new File and paste the contents of this useful script into it (https://github.com/bryantd720/configure-ad/blob/main/Generate-Names-Create-Users.ps1)
 - Run the script and observe the accounts being created